-What about impulses?—“I need to do, say, buy, stop, finish this now”- that urgency too is thought, sounding like a command or a warning, but commands and warnings are also made of thought.
-I’m not saying we should ignore every warning - some are practical and useful.
-But even those arise in thought.
-They’re still filtered, shaped, and interpreted by a mind.
+What about impulses?
+“I need to do, say, buy, stop, or fix this right now.”
+But that sense of urgency…is also made of thought.
+It might sound like a command or a warning, but commands and warnings are also made of thought.
+I’m not saying we should ignore them - some are practical and helpfu, but they still arise in thought.
+They are still filtered, shaped, and interpreted by the mind.

 Perspectives?
 Thought.

 Judgments and comparisons feel so solid - like we’ve landed on some objective truth.
-But what seems like ‘the right way’ is completely shaped by perception…which, of course, is also thought.
+But what feels like “the right way” is entirely shaped by our perception… which, of course, is also thought, conditioned by everything we've lived through.

-And we don’t notice, because we’re inside the film.
+And we don’t notice, because we believe we are our thoughts.

-Some thoughts come loud and harsh, like judgments.
+Some thoughts come loud and harsh – like judgments or comparisons.

-Some come terrifying: nightmares, imagined futures, worst-case scenarios.
+Some come terrifying – as nightmares, imagined futures, or worst-case scenarios.

 All of them feel real.